 That said, it’s important to take some time to determine what kind of feel and support you’re looking for.
 Some sleepers may find that a completely flat-back position is most comfortable, in which case a soft, low-lofted pillow might be ideal.
 Conversely, some may prefer a little more elevation and/or pressure relief at the shoulders, which is where a firmer, high-lofted pillow comes into play.

-We’ll explore examples of both in a moment but, in my experience, pillows with a “happy medium” level of loft and firmness tend to provide the most balanced support for the back sleepers.
-For example, a pillow with a loft of 3–4 inches and a medium firmness rating can serve to relieve pressure and align the spine without craning the head too far forward.
-Remember — your pillow’s most important job is to promote healthy posture and neutral spine alignment.
+We’ve included examples of both in the above roundup but, in our experience, pillows with a “happy medium” level of loft and firmness tend to provide the most balanced support for the back sleepers.
+For example, a pillow with a loft of 3–4″ and a medium firmness rating can relieve pressure and align the spine without craning the head too far forward.
+Remember, your pillow’s most important job is to promote healthy posture and neutral spine alignment.

-For more info on this, be sure to check my guide to picking the right pillow for your position.
-But before we move on, allow me to impart a quick tip: If you’re unsure about which level of loft and firmness best suits you, aim for a pillow with an adjustable fill.
+For more info on this, be sure to check our guide to picking the right pillow for your respective sleeping position.
+Also, here’s a quick tip: If you’re unsure about which level of loft and firmness best suits you, aim for a pillow with an adjustable fill.
 Being able to manipulate a pillow’s internal fill is a great way to find the feel and firmness that meets your unique needs.

-- Memory Foam – Folks who love to deeply sink into their pillow might be most compatible with memory foam.
-It’s known for its moldable feel, contouring support, and super slow response to pressure.
+- Memory Foam: Folks who love to deeply sink into their pillow might be most compatible with memory foam.
+It’s known for its moldable feel, contouring support, and super-slow response to pressure.
 Unfortunately, they do have a tendency to trap heat, but many bedding brands incorporate cooling features (like Phase Change Material, cooling gel pads, etc.) to prevent that.
-To learn more, be sure to check out my roundup of the best memory foam pillows.
+To learn more, be sure to check out our roundup of the best memory foam pillows.

-- Latex – Eco-friendly sleepers might want to shop for latex because it’s a sustainable, natural material.
+- Latex: Eco-friendly sleepers might want to shop for latex because it’s a sustainable, natural material.
 Dunlop and Talalay latex are the most popular examples, with each one offering a bouncy feel and quick response to pressure.
 Folks who feel trapped by the deep sink into memory foam are likely to prefer the springy kind of support that latex pillows provide.
-For some great options, check out my best latex pillows review.
+For some great options, check out our best latex pillows roundup.

 Cooling & Breathability

-Finally, I encourage shoppers to look out for special cooling features and breathability.
-Keeping your body at a cool and comfy temperature can actually help you fall asleep faster, so it’s worth taking some time to explore your options!
+Finally, we encourage shoppers to look out for special cooling features and breathability.
+Keeping your body at a cool and comfy temperature can actually help you fall asleep faster, so it’s worth taking some time to explore your options.

 For example, some pillows are infused with copper or graphite, both of which can draw heat away from the body.
 Meanwhile, other pillows are designed to actually feel cool to the touch with advanced textiles technologies like Phase Change Material (PCM) and cooling gel pads.

-PCM is my personal favorite because it’s crafted to feel icy-crisp against the skin, and it’s typically machine washable.
+PCM is a Sleepopolis favorite because it’s crafted to feel icy-crisp against the skin, and it’s typically machine-washable.
 Cooling gel pads, on the other hand, are usually spot-clean-only, but they’re often removable which gives you the option to choose between cool and temperature-neutral.